-Construction projects funded with KCDBG require that certain procedures be followed in order to comply fully with applicable federal and state requirements.
+CDBG-DR funded construction projects require that certain procedures be followed in order to comply fully with applicable federal and state requirements.
 For example, federal and state labor standards require recipients and contractors to meet and document compliance with certain rules associated with the employment of workers on construction projects.

-This chapter describes the policies and procedures that must be followed when undertaking construction projects with KCDBG funds, including bid preparation, compliance with labor standards, pre-construction meetings and inspection and approval procedures.
+This chapter describes the policies and procedures that must be followed when undertaking construction projects with CDBG-DR funds, including bid preparation, compliance with labor standards, pre-construction meetings and inspection and approval procedures.